 How to cut costs: Develop organizational intelligence for SaaS negotiations.
 Build benchmark pricing models and identify negotiation levers.
 Create SaaS experts within procurement teams.

 Even organizations that conduct thorough analysis and comparisons before buying a SaaS tool treat it as a given immediately after.
 This is a huge mistake.
-The advantage of SaaS is the low cost of switching providers — it is the responsibility of every CFO to leverage this proactively.
+The advantage of SaaS is the low cost of switching providers, it is the responsibility of every CFO to leverage this proactively.

 How to cut costs: Track ROI and performance metrics regularly.
 Conduct audits to identify duplicates.
 Survey employees to understand satisfaction.
 Use this information to negotiate future deals.
+If that sounds like a lot, you’re right.
+While it’s evident that SaaS expenses need to be controlled, putting that into action can be a steep climb.
+The good news is: We’ve brought help.